cryspen/scalable-mls-id/draft-kiefer-scalable-mls.md

 - own path secrets
 - proposal validation issues
   - can't check double join
+- commits are using only the confirmation tag for the security
+  - group context is not signed -> but it was only used to bind the signature to an epoch, which is done by the confirmation tag as well
+  - other than that the confirmation tag covers everything relevant (except for `WireFormat` and `ProtocolVersion`)
+  - proof of membership ({{proof-of-membership}}) ensures that the sender is in the group (XXX: Do we even need this if we rely on the confirmation tag, which is only known to group members?)

 ## Comparison with RFC MLS
 The main change compared to the protocol as specified in {{!RFC9420}} is that